Jiripoz/Jiripoz/README.md

 - 🔭 I’m currently working on **personal projects to improve my coding skills**

-- 🌱 I’m currently learning **everything I can about backend development**
+- 🌱 I’m currently learning **everything I can about backend development.**

 - 📫 How to reach me **alan.franco.7@gmail.com**